aryarkusuma/tweetpic/readme.md

 TweetPic allows you to capture and serve images of a tweet.

-//this was run in Debian 12
+//this was run in Linux/Debian 12 x64

 Require
 - go
 - chrome

-1. run chrome headless manually -> chromium --headless=old --disable-gpu --remote-debugging-port=9222
+1. manual chrome/ium headless with "chromium --headless=old --disable-gpu --remote-debugging-port=9222"
-2. bash build_run.sh (sudo)
+2. bash build_run.sh (?sudo)

 ## Endpoints
 ### 1. Get Tweet Picture